outl1ne/nova-page-manager/README.md

 - Laravel Nova <= 2.0.7 || >= 2.0.10

-Laravel Nova 2.0.8 and later breaks the Nova Page Manager package in an unfixable way.
+Laravel Nova 2.0.8 and 2.0.9 are breaking for Nova Page Manager.

 ## Features